Protest signs return in fight against Progress

 “We continue to work closely with LXRP around operational and safety concerns relating to future traffic conditions once the project is completed.”

-After the works are completed, Australia Post pushbikes and e-bikes would also need to use the new bridge.
+After the works are completed, Australia Post e-bikes would also need to use the new bridge.

 The Fowler Road bridge is under construction and set to open to traffic on Monday 16 June.